10-1-pursuit/tasks-app-user-auth/README2.md

 # Adding a Users Model and Setting Up Authentication

+Fork and Clone if you need the starter code: [Task Backend / One Model](https://github.com/10-1-pursuit/task-management-app)

 First install the necessary packages:
 - Run `npm i jsonwebtoken bcrypt`